raverynighthawkfs/Koala/electron-app/README.md

-# Koala Electron Wrapper
+# Ohtani Sampler Electron Wrapper

-This folder contains a minimal Electron scaffold that loads the existing sampler UI found at `default/sampler/Index.html`.
+This folder contains a minimal Electron scaffold that loads the Ohtani Sampler UI found at `default/sampler/Index.html`.

 Quick start